daisy/pipeline-scripts/pipeline-braille-utils/liblouis-utils/README.md

 - `louis:translate`: Translate a text string to Braille using liblouis.
 - `louis:hyphenate`: Hyphenate a text string using liblouis.
-- `louis:get-typeform`: Convert text marked up with XML into the *typeform* byte string that liblouis needs for character-level formatting.

 [library.xpl](src/main/resources/xml/library.xpl)
 -------------------------------------------------